Patient Guide to Input

 Sending your input

 The questions below can help give you an idea of what kinds of information are most helpful to our reports.
-You can answer as many or as few of the questions as you’d like.
-There are no page limits to Open Input submissions.
 Anything you can tell us about your experience is very helpful and important in helping us create a useful report.

-- To give us time to consider your input, we’ll need to receive your answers by the deadline.
-Open Input lasts for three weeks.
-You can find the deadline on the “Meeting” page of the specific topic you’d like to comment on.
+- To give us time to consider your input, we’ll need to receive your answers by the draft scope, revised scope, or draft evidence report deadline.
+You can find the deadlines here.

 - Use the below form to submit your responses directly, or email your responses, and any other information or documents, to firstname.lastname@example.org.
 We’ll confirm that we’ve received it.